prof3ssorSt3v3/mad9011/docs/deliverables/assignments/midterm.md

 ## Introduction

-For your midterm project, you'll craft a comprehensive suite of web design assets, encompassing everything from optimized images to bespoke icons, leveraging the capabilities of both Adobe Photoshop and Illustrator.
-This project is designed to challenge your design skills and creativity, encouraging you to create visually appealing and functional digital assets for a hypothetical website.
+For your midterm project, you'll craft a comprehensive suite of mobile design assets, encompassing everything from optimized images to bespoke icons, leveraging the capabilities of both Adobe Photoshop and Illustrator.
+This project is designed to challenge your design skills and creativity, encouraging you to create visually appealing and functional digital assets for a hypothetical mobile.

 You will utilize Adobe Photoshop for image optimization and manipulation, and Adobe Illustrator for creating vector-based graphics such as icons and logos.
-The assets you develop, including web banners, UI buttons, icons, animated loaders, and a logo design, should follow a consistent theme and aesthetic to ensure cohesiveness across the web experience.
+The assets you develop, including web banners, UI buttons, icons, animated loaders, and a logo design, should follow a consistent theme and aesthetic to ensure cohesiveness across entire experience.

 **Submission 1:**